ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/understanding-processwatch.md

 The two columns on the far left show the process ID and name of all running processes that were sampled during that sampling period.

-The two columns on the far right show the total number of retired instructions for each process - and what % of the overall system-wide retired instruction count this processes count relates to.
+The two columns on the far right show the total number of retired instructions for each process - and what percentage of the overall system-wide retired instruction count this processes count relates to.
 For example, in the 2 second sample period above, there were 346 retired instructions.
 Of those, 279 instructions were when the processwatch (PID 17400) was running, and 279 is 80.64% of the total 346.

 As can be seen, the totals per process/row add up to the overall total.